denzeltl/todo-react-native/README.md

 A simple todo list app with CRUD operations made with React Native.

-Backend is built with AdonisJS and MYSQL.

-Frontend is built with React Native.
+Ui is built with React Native.